fortran-gaming/snoopy-calendar/README.md

 build/snpcal 2026 > out.txt
 ```

+## Usage

+It seems from a cursory check that the output may be valid from year 1753 through year 3000 or more.

+The output is printed to the Terminal, so simply redirect stdout to a file to save.
-To properly see the calendar in your terminal, your terminal must be at least 133 columns wide.
+To see the calendar in your terminal, your terminal must be at least 133 columns wide.

 Specify year and month.
 To make a July 2018 calendar, output to terminal: